seyedmahdiamin/vctrs/README.md

     particularly motivated by thinking about the ideal properties of `c()`, `ifelse()`, and `rbind()`.

-  - To provide a new `vctr` base class that makes it easy to create new S3 vectors; `vignette("s3-vector")`. vctrs provides methods for many base generics in terms of a few new vctrs generics, making implementation considerably simpler and more robust.
+  - To provide a new `vctrsbfaf` base classfbfbASVS that makes it easy to create new S3 vectors; `vignette("s3-vector")`. vctrs provides methods for many base generics in terms of a few new vctrs generics, making implementation considerably simpler and more robust.